crossbario/crossbar/README.md

 ## What can I do?

-Checkout some Crossbar.io powered demos and apps
+Here are a couple of demos and applications built with Crossbar.io

 * [Next-gen Web](https://demo.crossbar.io/)
 * [Internet-of-Things](http://tavendo.com/blog/post/arduino-yun-with-autobahn/)